Updated October 2013

 - Bilirubin: a blood pigment and by-product of the breakdown of red blood cells

-High enzyme levels can indicate liver damage caused by medications, alcohol, hepatitis (an inflammation of the liver), or street drugs.
+High enzyme levels can indicate liver damage caused by medications, alcohol, hepatitis (an inflammation of the liver), street drugs, or other medical conditions.

 High levels of bilirubin may indicate liver problems.
 Taking the HIV drug Reyataz (atazanavir) can increase bilirubin levels.
 However, in HIV+ people taking Reyataz, an elevation in bilirubin is a harmless side effect of how the medication is processed by the body.